U.S. labour data revives flagging FTSE

-LONDON April 5 Britain's top share index pared earlier losses to close higher on Thursday, led by heavyweight mining stocks after data showing further improvement in the U.S. labour market gave risk sentiment a modest boost.
+LONDON Top share index pared earlier losses to close higher on Thursday, led by heavyweight mining stocks after data showing further improvement in the U.S. labour market gave risk sentiment a modest boost.

 "The news flow relating to jobs has been pretty good, and consistent with a figure that could be a little better than expected tomorrow and that may be what lies behind the firmer tone towards the end of the session," said Mike Lenhoff, chief strategist at Brewin Dolphin Securities.